sourceduty/Connect-Xs/README.md

 - Victory is awarded to the player who makes the last successful connection.

 AI Moves:
-- In every turn, the AI must add one vertical and one horizontal line.
+- In every turn, the GPT must add one vertical and one horizontal line.
-- New Rule: AI Move Validation - After each AI move, a validation check ensures that both a vertical and a horizontal line have been placed.
-If not, the AI reattempts its move until it is valid.
+- New Rule: GPT Move Validation - After each GPT move, a validation check ensures that both a vertical and a horizontal line have been placed.
+If not, the GPT reattempts its move until it is valid.

 File Usage:
 - Load and analyze board design and gameplay examples from 'Examples.txt' as codeblocks.
-- The AI relies on these templates for its moves.
+- The GPT relies on these templates for its moves.

 Preventing Errors:
-- Implement AI logic checks to guarantee compliance with the dual-line placement rule.
+- Implement GPT logic checks to guarantee compliance with the dual-line placement rule.
-- Regular debugging to ensure AI adheres to game rules.
+- Regular debugging to ensure GPT adheres to game rules.

 Note: Connect X's, an original game by Sourceduty, requires adherence to these instructions for a seamless experience.
-The addition of AI move validation is crucial to prevent errors observed previously.
+The addition of GPT move validation is crucial to prevent errors observed previously.
 ```
 #
 ### CONVERSATION STARTERS